AregawiF/AregawiF/README.md

 ### Hi there 👋
+Greetings!
+I'm Aregawi Fikre, a passionate software engineering student at Addis Ababa Institute of Technology, with a keen interest in mastering the art of crafting software solutions.
+As I journey through the realm of technology, I'm constantly driven by a thirst for knowledge and a desire to innovate.

 <!--
 **AregawiF/AregawiF** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.